mrimbault/ephemeral-machines/README.md

 cd ~/ephemeral-machines/myfirstconfiguration/
 ~~~

-Then create the `vagrant.yaml` file, and optionnaly `ansible/playbook.yaml`
+Then create the `vagrant.yaml` (or `vagrant.toml` if you prefer TOML syntax)
-file.
-You can use the templates provided into `config-templates` and
+file, and optionnaly `ansible/playbook.yaml` file.
+You can use the templates
+provided into `config-templates` and `ansible/playbook-templates` directories.
-`ansible/playbook-templates` directories.
-Editing the local Vagrantfile or any
-other file should not be necessary.
+Editing the local Vagrantfile or any other file should not be necessary.

-Finally, the following command will create the machines described on the
+Finally, the following command will download the required box images if not
+already present, create the machines described on the configuration, start
-`vagrant.yaml` configuration, optionnally launch the provisioning using the
+them, and optionnally launch the provisioning using the specified Ansible
-specified Ansbile playbook file, and start the machines.
+playbook file:
 ~~~
 vagrant up
 ~~~